dkaur1be24-sketch/Explainable-AI-For-Images/README.md

-# 🔍 Explainable AI Dashboard for Deep Learning Models using Grad-CAM, LIME, and SHAP(CIFAR-10)
+# 🔍 Explainable AI Dashboard for Deep Learning Models using Grad-CAM, LIME, and SHAP (CIFAR-10)

+---

-##  Problem Statement
+## 📌 Problem Statement

 Deep learning models, especially Convolutional Neural Networks (CNNs), achieve high accuracy in image classification tasks but act as **black boxes**.
 This lack of transparency makes it difficult to understand *why* a model makes a particular decision.